 ALTEC’s vision is to bring people together through advanced technologies and resources that propel inclusive, accessible and engaging language learning and teaching on campus and beyond.
 We achieve this by providing a wide range of services coupled with physical and virtual spaces where all can come to learn, grow and connect through languages.

 We have come far since our beginnings as a listening lab stocked with reel to reel tapes.

-Terie Anderson Roubos and her husband Gary Roubos established ALTEC in 1989 to honor Terie's father, Garfield O. Anderson.
-The CU Language Laboratory received a donation and matching funds from the College of Arts and Sciences.
-A renovation committee formed, which included the Vice Chancellor, the Language Lab Director, Marie Sheppard, representatives from the Language departments, and technical consultants.
-The committee formulated a master plan to renovate and upgrade the lab, which opened in 1990 as the "Anderson Language Technology Center".
-The purpose was to provide an interactive, high tech approach to learning foreign language and in the words of Marie Sheppard, "transform the Labs from the sleepy, 60's-style facility they were to a showplace that ranks with finest foreign language technical Facilities anywhere."
+Terie Anderson Roubos and her husband Gary Roubos established ALTEC in 1989 to honor Terie's father, Garfield O. Anderson (pictured).
+The CU Language Laboratory received their donation along with matching funds from the College of Arts and Sciences.
+A renovation committee formed, which included the Vice Chancellor, the Language Lab Director (Marie Sheppard), representatives from the Language departments, and technical consultants.
+The committee brought forth a master plan to renovate and upgrade the lab, which opened in 1990 as the Anderson Language Technology Center.
+The purpose was to provide an interactive, high-tech approach to learning foreign languages and, in the words of Marie Sheppard, "transform the Labs from the sleepy, 60's-style facility they were to a showplace that ranks with finest foreign language technical facilities anywhere."